Getting Started with the Spatial Data Services

 Bing Spatial Data Services provides REST APIs that work with large sets of spatial data.
 With these APIs you can geocode spatial data and you can store data that has a spatial component in data sources that you can query.

 See the links in the How to: sections below to find out more information.

 To get started with the Bing Spatial Data Services, you must have a Bing Maps Key.

 |Before using this API, review the Geocode and Data Source Limits|

-You can also use Bing Maps Account Center to geocode entities and to create and manage your data sources.
+You can also use Bing Maps Dev Center to geocode entities and to create and manage your data sources.
 For more information, see Creating and Managing Data Sources.
-The Bing Spatial Data Services and the Bing Maps Account Center can be used interchangeably to manage data sources for a single Bing Maps Account.
+The Bing Spatial Data Services and the Bing Maps Dev Center can be used interchangeably to manage data sources for a single Bing Maps account.

 How to: Geocode and reverse-geocode spatial data

 Use the Geocode Dataflow API to create dataflow jobs that geocode and reverse-geocode large sets of data.
 For more information, see Geocode Dataflow API.
 For an example of the complete process, see the Geocode Dataflow Walkthrough

 How to: Create a data source

 Use the Load Data Source Dataflow to create a new data source.